Image Slider

 Can I participate in hanami?

 You absolutely can!
-Just be sure to follow park rules and laws and be respectful of others around you.
+Just be sure to follow park rules and laws and remain respectful of others around you.
+Certain events may have different rules, but everyone is welcome to join the fun.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.